-Disclaimer: I received a $50 Amazon gift card to review FitnessBank as part of being a BibRave Pro.
-Learn more about becoming a BibRave Pro (ambassador), and check out BibRave.com to review, find, and write race reviews!
+Disclaimer: I received free entry to the Big Sur Marathon as part of being a BibRave Pro.
+Learn more about becoming a BibRave Pro (ambassador), and check out BibRave.com to review find and write race reviews!

 I DID IT YA’LL!
 I completed the Big Sur Marathon on 4/25/2022 with a time of 4:44:55 and I couldn’t be happier.
 So many thoughts flooded my brain, but the main one was OMG, I am never doing this marathon again.
 LOL I kept repeating it over and over again to my boyfriend as he kept telling me how proud he was of me for crushing the distance.
 Haha.

 That being said, if anyone is considering doing this race at any of the distances (5k, 12k, 11 miler, 21 miler, marathon), I’d still recommend it for the views.
 If you can keep up with the time limits, I think it’s 100% a race worth running at least once in your life.
 See below for my race weekend recap. 🙂

 Two days before the race: My friend who was racing the 21 miler, my boyfriend, and I drove up the PCH from Southern California Friday morning.
 I had never driven up the PCH and my boyfriend thought it’d be a good idea to see the views and I could also preview the course.
 It was a fun trip, but if done again, I would have broken it up into two days to give us more time to make pit stops and explore.
 We did stop along McWay Falls, which was beautiful.
 The trail itself was mainly closed off, but we got a glimpse of it and the stop was worth it.